 Do children have to wear masks in schools in Northern Ireland?

-The guidance says that face coverings will be “required in all post primary settings, including the classroom” and there will be “improved signage and stronger public messaging”.
+Face coverings will be "required in all post primary settings, including the classroom" and following the return to school for pupils in NI, there has been "improved signage and stronger public messaging".

 This means that along with hallways, corridors and other public spaces, face coverings should be worn inside classrooms by both staff and students as well.
 Those who are exempt for medical reasons will not have to wear one, however.